Don’t Say GUAU in Spanish, say THIS instead (8 Alternatives)!

 You just had the best taco in the world in Mexico City and you want to show how impressed you are?
-Well, you could say guau (wow) which almost sounds the same in Spanish as it does in English.
+Well, you could say guau in Spanish (wow) which almost sounds the same as it does in English.

 But why not add variety to your Spanish and impress native Spanish speakers by showing how impressed you are yourself?